phillipsz11/pdsnd_github/README.md

 bikeshare.py

 ### Credits
 I give all credit to Udacity for providing great course material to complete this project and the data collected for use.
+I would like to add a special thanks to the Academy... oh wait... wrong speech.